☎️ Read the FAQ, but still have a question?

 The AI for Economic Opportunity Demonstration and Scaling Fund is a groundbreaking $10+ million initiative that harnesses the power of artificial intelligence to revolutionize economic mobility for millions.

 Through strategic partnerships between the GitLab Foundation, Ballmer Group, and OpenAI, we're investing in and scaling innovative AI projects that promise to transform economic mobility for low-income people — including streamlined access to services, enhanced job market intelligence, personalized career guidance and job matching, intelligent tutoring and adaptive learning, more efficient public expenditure, reducing language and accessibility barriers and generally catalyze technological solutions that create more pathways out of poverty.
+If you have an innovative path toward this outcome, we want to see it!

 Our goal is clear: to demonstrate, through real-world applications, how AI can be a force for economic empowerment, improving lives and creating a more promising future of work for those who need it most.